awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 Torque Resource Manager \(Torque\)

 **Warning**
 Starting on December 31, 2021, AWS will no longer include SGE and Torque support for all released versions of AWS ParallelCluster\.
 Previous versions of AWS ParallelCluster that support SGE and Torque will still be available for download and use\.
-However, these versions will not be eligible for future updates or troubleshooting support from AWS service and customer support teams\.
+However, these versions will not be eligible for future updates or troubleshooting support from the AWS service and AWS Support teams\.
 Moreover, future releases of AWS ParallelCluster made before and after December 31, 2021 will not include support for either SGE or Torque\.

 For more information about the `awsbatch` scheduler, see [networking setup](networking.md#awsbatch-networking)\.